andys8/code-review-talk/README.md

 Opinionated, whatever works _best for the team_

-- Team: Decide how comments should be handled.
+- Decide how comments should be handled
 - Define number of approvals and when
 - Decide how developers are assigned